-Academic Career: UGRD

-Course Component: Lecture

-Grade Component: LG/SNC Elective Basis Course Requirements: PREQ: PHYS 0110

-PHYS 0174 - BASC PHYS SCI & ENGR 1 (INTGD)

-Minimum Credits: 4 Maximum Credits: 4

-The integrated curriculum version of PHYS 0104, the first part of a two-term sequence (PHYS 0174, PHYS 0175) introduces students to the basic principles of mechanics.
+Academic Career: Undergraduate Course Component: Lecture Grade Component: LG/SNC Elective Basis Course Requirements: PREQ: PHYS 0110 PHYS 0174 - BASC PHYS SCI & ENGR 1 (INTGD) Minimum Credits: 4 Maximum Credits: 4 The integrated curriculum version of PHYS 0104, the first part of a two-term sequence (PHYS 0174, PHYS 0175) introduces students to the basic principles of mechanics.
 An effort has been made to achieve a better integration of physics with the first term of calculus, engineering, and chemistry.
 The theory of waves and the kinetic theory of gases will be discussed.

-Academic Career: UGRD Course Component: Lecture

-Grade Component: LG/SNC Elective Basis Course Requirements: CREQ: MATH 0220

-PHYS 0174 - BASIC PHYSICAL SCIENCE AND ENGINEERING 1 [BLANK]

-PHYS 0175 - BASC PHYS SCI & ENGR 2 (INTGD)

-Minimum Credits: 4 Maximum Credits: 4

-The integrated curriculum version of PHYS 0105, the second part of a two-term sequence (PHYS 0174, PHYS 0175), introduces students to the basic principles of physics.
+Academic Career: UGRD Course Component: Lecture Grade Component: LG/SNC Elective Basis Course Requirements: CREQ: MATH 0220 PHYS 0174 - BASIC PHYSICAL SCIENCE AND ENGINEERING 1 [BLANK] PHYS 0174 - BASIC PHYSICS, SCIENCE AND ENGINEERING 1 (INTEGRATED) Minimum Credits: 4 Maximum Credits: 4 The integrated curriculum version of PHYS 0104, the first part of a two-term sequence (0174-0175) introduces students to the basic principles of mechanics.
 An effort has been made to achieve a better integration of physics with the first term of calculus, engineering, and chemistry.
+The theory of waves and the kinetic theory of gases will be discussed.
+Academic Career: Undergraduate Course Component: Lecture Grade Component: LG/SNC Elective Basis Course Requirements: CREQ: MATH 0220 PHYS 0175 - BASC PHYS SCI & ENGR 2 (INTGD) Minimum Credits: 4 Maximum Credits: 4 The integrated curriculum version of PHYS 0105, the second part of a two-term sequence (PHYS 0174, PHYS 0175), introduces students to the basic principles of physics.
+An effort has been made to achieve a better integration of physics with the first term of calculus, engineering, and chemistry.
 Modern physics (special relativity, elementary quantum mechanics, and atomic structure) will be discussed.

-Academic Career: UGRD Course Component: Lecture

-Grade Component: LG/SNC Elective Basis

-Course Requirements: PREQ: PHYS 0174; CREQ: MATH 0230

-PHYS 0175 - BASIC PHYSICAL SCIENCE AND ENGINEERING 2 [BLANK]

-PHYS 0212 - INTRO TO LABORATORY PHYSICS

-Minimum Credits: 2 Maximum Credits: 2

-This is an introductory physics laboratory associated with the physics PHYS 0110, PHYS 0111 sequence.

-Academic Career: UGRD Course Component: Lecture

-Grade Component: LG/SNC Elective Basis

-Course Requirements: PREQ: PHYS 0110 or PHYS 0174

-PHYS 0219 - BASIC LAB PHYS SCIENCE & ENGRG

-Minimum Credits: 2 Maximum Credits: 2

-This is an introductory physics laboratory associated with the physics 0104-0105-PHYS 0106 sequence.

-Academic Career: UGRD Course Component: Lecture

-Grade Component: LG/SNC Elective Basis

-PHYS 0959 - APPLD ELECTRICITY & MAGNETISM

-Minimum Credits: 3

-Maximum Credits: 3

-This is an intermediate-level course in electricity and magnetism that is less mathematical and more oriented toward problem-solving

-than physics 0160.

-Academic Career: UGRD

-Course Component: Lecture

-Grade Component: LG/SNC Elective Basis

-PHYS 1110 - SPECIAL TOPICS

-Minimum Credits: 1 Maximum Credits: 9

-This course is offered when a particular upper level topic not in the regular curriculum is being offered.

-Academic Career: UGRD

-Course Component: Directed Studies Grade Component: LG/SNC Elective Basis

-PHYS 1901 - INDEPENDENT STUDY

-Minimum Credits: 1 Maximum Credits: 9

-This course gives students the opportunity to design and carry out an individual project not covered by any course offerings.

-Academic Career: UGRD

-Course Component: Independent Study Grade Component: LG/SNC Elective Basis

-PHYS 1902 - DIRECTED READING

-Minimum Credits: 1

-Maximum Credits: 9

-This course is designed to give students the opportunity to design a plan of reading to be agreed upon by the student and a supervising

-faculty member.
+Academic Career: UGRD Course Component: Lecture Grade Component: LG/SNC Elective Basis Course Requirements: PREQ: PHYS 0174; CREQ: MATH 0230 PHYS 0175 - BASIC PHYSICAL SCIENCE AND ENGINEERING 2 [BLANK] PHYS 0175 - BASIC PHYSICS, SCIENCE AND ENGINEERING 2 (INTEGRATED) Minimum Credits: 4 Maximum Credits: 4 The integrated curriculum version of PHYS 0105, the second part of a two-term sequence (0174-0175), introduces students to the basic principles of physics.
+An effort has been made to achieve a better integration of physics with the first term of calculus, engineering, and chemistry.
+Modern physics (special relativity, elementary quantum mechanics, and atomic structure) will be discussed.
+Academic Career: Undergraduate Course Component: Lecture Grade Component: LG/SNC Elective Basis Course Requirements: PREQ: PHYS 0174; CREQ: MATH 0230 PHYS 0212 - INTRODUCTION TO LABORATORY PHYSICS Minimum Credits: 2 Maximum Credits: 2 This is an introductory physics laboratory associated with the physics 0110-0111 sequence.
+Academic Career: Undergraduate Course Component: Lecture Grade Component: LG/SNC Elective Basis Course Requirements: PREQ: PHYS 0110 or PHYS 0174 PHYS 0219 - BASIC LABORATORY PHYSICS SCIENCE AND ENGINEERING Minimum Credits: 2 Maximum Credits: 2 This is an introductory physics laboratory associated with the physics 0104-0105-0106 sequence.
+Academic Career: Undergraduate Course Component: Lecture Grade Component: LG/SNC Elective Basis PHYS 1901 - INDEPENDENT STUDY Minimum Credits: 1 Maximum Credits: 9 This course gives students the opportunity to design and carry out an individual project not covered by any course offerings.
+Academic Career: Undergraduate Course Component: Independent Study Grade Component: LG/SNC Elective Basis PHYS 1902 - DIRECTED READING Minimum Credits: 1 Maximum Credits: 9 This course is designed to give students the opportunity to design a plan of reading to be agreed upon by the student and a supervising faculty member.